Olympic boxer Imane Khelif calls for end to bullying after backlash over gender misconceptions

 She had competed in IBA events for several years without problems until she was abruptly suspended from last year's world championships.
 The Russian-dominated body — which has faced years of clashes with the IOC — has refused to provide any information about the tests.

 Khelif is from rural northwestern Algeria, and she grew up playing soccer until she fell in love with boxing.
-Overcoming her father’s initial objections, she traveled 10 kilometers by bus to train for fights in a neighboring town.
+Overcoming her father’s initial objections, she traveled 10 kilometers (about 6 miles) by bus to train for fights in a neighboring town.

 After reaching the sport’s top level in her late teens, she struggled early in her career before reaching an elite level.
 Khelif has been a solid, if unspectacular, international competitor for six years, and she lost to eventual gold medalist Kellie Harrington of Ireland at the Tokyo Olympics.